 Staff from the Ozaukee County Planning and Parks Department erected a kestrel box at Riveredge as part of the American Kestrel Partnership which was founded in response to long-term population declines of kestrels in North America, The Peregrine Fund's American Kestrel Partnership is unifying the data-generating capacity of citizen scientists with the research expertise of professional scientists to advance conservation of the American Kestrel.
 It consists of more than 600 partners who are monitoring and recording data from more than 1,400 kestrel nests, from Alaska to Argentina.
 Riveredge staff and volunteers are monitoring the kestrel box on a weekly basis throughout the nesting season.

 Community Forest Management

 C. Document an ongoing community program to incorporate a significant number of native trees, native shrubs, native herbaceous plants, and/or cultivars of native species in public or large-scale private landscaping.

 Roughly 25 small oaks and tamaracks were planted in Francis “Fritz” Falkner Park in Newburg since the dam was removed.
 They've added biodiversity, bank stability and color to the park and community.
 Native trees and shrubs are also being planted along city streets as well as in the parks on an ongoing basis to replace EAB infested ash trees.
 Over the past summer native grasses and forbs were planted along the Milwaukee River in Fireman's Park which is adjacent to Falkner Park.
 The plantings were part of a bank stabilization initiative the Community Rivers partnership provided for the Village of Newburg.

-Thanks to some great help from volunteers and the Village of Newburg over 11,000 lbs of Agrecol's Native Vegetated Matting (Prairie Sod) were installed in that area in October, 2018.
+Thanks to some great help from volunteers and the Village of Newburg over 11,000 lbs of Agrecol's Native Vegetated Matting (Prairie Sod) was installed in that area.

 F. OTHER: Demonstrate in a narrative.